horsefacts/weth-invariant-testing/README.md

 It's very likely that most of the `withdraw` calls in our test are zero value withdrawals that don't really exercise the invariants we're trying to test!
 We may get lucky from time to time by running our tests with lots of runs and a high depth, but we should probably constrain our tests even further.

-One technique we can use to explore whether this is a real problem is a _call summary_ that counts up calls to each of our handler functions and prints a summary at the end of a test run.
+One technique we can use to explore and fix this problem is a _call summary_ that counts up calls to each of our handler functions and prints them at the end of a test run.

 Let's add a `calls` mapping to our handler that will count each call to our handler functions, a `countCall(bytes32)` modifier to log them, and a `callSummary()` function that will print a summary:

 ```solidity
 import {console} from "forge-std/console.sol";